Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Main results

 \subsection{Application to sketching low-tubal-rank tensors}

 The approach set forth in \eqref{eq:doublesketch} can be used to sketch and recover low-tubal-rank tensors.
 For such an application, one considers the low-tubal-rank tensor $ \mathcal{X}_0 \in \mathbb{R}^{n_1 \times n_2 \times n_3}$ with tubal rank $r_0$.
 Taking the mode-3 FFT of $ \mathcal{X}_0$, one obtains $ \hat{\mathcal{X}}_0 $ which is composed of a collection of $n_3$ matrices (frontal slices) of dimension $n_1 \times n_2$ with rank at most $r_0$.
 As such, \eqref{eq:doublesketch} can be used to sketch each of the $n_3$ frontal slices of $ \mathcal{X}_0$.
-The recovery of target tensor $\mathcal{X}_0$ from double sketches~\eqref{eq:tensordoublesketch} is outlined in Algorithm~\ref{alg:ds_tensor} and Corollary~\ref{cor:tensors} presents guarantees for the approximation error.
-The proof is given in Section \ref{sec:proof_cor}.
+Corollary~\ref{cor:tensors} presents guarantees for the approximation error and the proof of Corollary~\ref{cor:tensors} is provided in Section \ref{sec:proof_cor}.